sam-randall/samrandall.github.io/README.md

 ## What I can help you with
 ### Make your business more efficient

-Advise you on how to automate inefficient processes with software and AI to make your business more productive.
+Advise and implement automation of inefficient or manual processes with software and AI to make your business more productive.

+### System Design and Implementation
+Design full-stack software solutions for your business problems and create teams to execute projects.
-### Data Processing / Analysis
+### *Data* Processing / Analysis
 Help you scrape, organize, clean and analyze your data.
-### ML/Software Integration
+### *ML / Software* Integration
 Help you build production-ready ML software systems.
 Specialty: iOS.
 Open to other opportunities.
-### ML Development
-Help you build road-worthy ML systems to serve customer needs properly by taking a closer look at your training data.
-### System Design and Implementation
-Design full-stack software solutions for your business problems and create teams to execute projects.
 ### Algorithm Development and Implementation
 Use Graph-Theory based & optimization based algorithms to solve hard problems.